patrickjames242/react-extend-components/README.md

 // the resulting className will look like this:
 // "My-Button some-other-class"
 ```
 - **Refs:** The `ref` passed to the outermost component is merged with the `ref` passed to the inner element using the `mergeRefs` function that this library exports.
-This function works by returning a `RefCallback` that sets the ref value of all the refs when it is called by react.
+This function works by returning a `RefCallback` that sets the ref value of all the refs when it is called by React.

 - **Functions:** Functions are merged together by passing a new function to the prop that first calls the inner component function prop, then the outer one.
 The return value of the inner prop is the one that the function will return (in case a return value is needed).